Randhir200/expert-hand-9078/README.md

 - Map Where user click to add new workout (best way to get location coordinates).

-- Geolaction to display map at current location.
+- Geolocation to display map at current location.

 - Form to input distance, time, pace, elevation gain